shomilj/personal-website/_posts/articles/creating-an-inclusive-course/2021-12-25-creating-an-inclusive-course.md

 ![](attachments/textbook.png)

+[CS 170](https://cs170.org) does this really, really, really well (they offer lecture, reading, section/section walkthrough, mini-lecture/conceptual walkthroughs, and assignments/assignment walkthroughs).

 Also, collect data on what works for students - and put TA hours toward building out the things that work.
 We polled students on how helpful they found the textbook in SU21 and FA21 (while we were actively developing it over that period of time), and we saw an increase of nearly 20% of students who rated the helpfulness of the textbook a 4/4.

 > <img title="" src="attachments/notes-useful.png" alt="" width="517">

-Aside: [CS 170](https://cs170.org) does this really, really, really well (lecture, reading, section/section walkthrough, mini-lecture/conceptual walkthroughs, assignments/assignment walkthroughs).

 **People generally like video walkthroughs of things.** Our video walkthrough for [Project 1](https://www.youtube.com/watch?v=psxuAU9PycE) (1300 views) and [Project 2](https://www.youtube.com/watch?v=HVw4z_RVH20) (900 views) were among our most-viewed videos for the entire semester.
 We have a hunch that these were particularly helpful to students who were conceptually behind and/or felt lost -- considering we had only 600 enrolled students, it seems many students referenced these videos several times.

 ## Logistics

 **Be lenient with extensions.** Life as a student (especially at UC Berkeley) is often fatiguing, chaotic, and incredibly stressful.
-As instructors, many of the things we do directly contribute to a student's mental health.
-If we're given opportunities to reduce some of this stress (e.g. through a one or two-day extension, a few added slip days due to power outages, etc.) -- we should do everything in our power to make it happen.
+As instructors, many of the things we do directly and indirectly affect our students' mental health.
+If we're given opportunities to reduce student stress (e.g. through a one or two-day extension, a few added slip days due to power outages, etc.) -- we should do everything in our power to make it happen.

 One strategy: when planning your course schedule at the beginning of the semester, throw in a scattering of buffer days -- and as the semester progresses, sprinkle a few random (intentional) extensions in as your "surprise" stress-relievers.
 [And on that note, here's an example of what not to do.](https://www.reddit.com/r/berkeley/comments/rdqh4j/drama_in_ee_120_who_do_you_side_with/?utm_source=share&utm_medium=ios_app&utm_name=iossmf)